clugen/MOCluGen/README.md

 Parameter      | Description
 -------------- | -----------
-`slopeMean`    | Mean slope of the lines on which clusters are based.
-Line slopes are drawn from the normal distribution.
+`angleMean`    | Mean angle in radians of the lines on which clusters are based.
+Angles are drawn from the normal distribution.
-`slopeStd`     | Standard deviation of line slopes.
+`angleStd`     | Standard deviation of line angles.
 `numClusts`    | Number of clusters (and therefore of lines) to generate.
 `xClustAvgSep` | Average separation of line centers along the X axis.
 `yClustAvgSep` | Average separation of line centers along the Y axis.